Newfund: Investments

 Newfund's geographical scope of investment is in France and the United States, including a dedicated fund in the Nouvelle-Aquitaine Region and the Basque Country initiated in December 2018.
 Its sectoral scope has included web-enabled services, health technology, financial technology, and since 2021, neuroscience and mental health.

 Notable companies in which Newfund is an investor include Aircall, a cloud-based phone services provider; Datagalaxy, a data knowledge platform supporting data culture within companies.
-In the health and robotics sector, investments include In2Bones, a medical device designer and manufacturer; Medtech, a robotic surgery company listed on Euronext Paris in November 2013 and acquired by Zimmer Biomet in 2016; and Reev, a company developing robotic mobility solutions.
+In the health and robotics sector, investments include In2Bones, a medical device designer and manufacturer; Medtech, a robotic surgery company listed on Euronext Paris in November 2013 and acquired by Zimmer Biomet in 2016; and Raidium, a company developing an artificial intelligence software for radiology.

 In the energy and infrastructure sector, Newfund has backed Camping Car Park, a European network of 24/7 service areas for camper vans; Eqinov, a low-carbon energy efficiency services provider acquired by Acciona Energy in 2022; and Luckey Homes, a short-term rental concierge service acquired by Airbnb in 2018.
-In the consumer and services space, investments include Advitam, an online funeral services platform, and Shotgun, a social platform for live event and party discovery In fintech, Newfund is an investor in FairMoney, a digital banking app with over five million users in Nigeria.
+In the consumer and services space, investments include Advitam, an online funeral services platform, and Shotgun, a social platform for live event and party discovery.
+In fintech, Newfund is an investor in FairMoney, a digital banking app with over five million users in Nigeria.